 How can other wineries get involved?

-I welcome them to contact me, 831-375-6278.
+Welcome them to contact me, 831-375-6278.
 They may refer to “How to Participate–for Businesses and Organizations” and there is an option to sign up online as well.
-Charter participants and all participants through the third anniversary date still pay no fee to participate; creating and launching the project is my gift to my home county of 30 years.
-[Update: The no-fee-to-participate policy is continuing into the project's fourth year.]
+Charter participants and all participants through the fourth anniversary date still pay no fee to participate; creating and launching the project is my gift to my home county of 30 years.

 * * *